leiteway/NewsPaper_App/README.md

 In our team we have several goals to meet and we are going to list them.
 We are working on improving our project and we have it under construction:
 * The like button: in the future this button will be able to add the user's favorite news to another page
 * The search bar: we will make this bar useful to search for keywords of the news that we want to see
-* On the SideBar: the profile icon doesn´t have functionality, and we want to develop a profile screen to our users.
+* On the SideBar: the profile icon doesn´t have functionality, and we want to develop a profile screen to our users
+* On the app in general: we will develop that the administrator can manage the roles of the users

 # Contributions
 Contributions are welcome!
 If you find any problems or have suggestions for improvement, please create an issue or make a pull request.